The 42 Best Bar Games For Your Bar, Restaurant or Brewery (2023)

 Bar games conjure a variety of mental images.
 Visions of darts and billiards evoke the dive bar aesthetic, reminding us of a time the beer-and-skeeball combo was exclusive to reluctant parents at Chuck E. Cheese.
 But as Bob Dylan once said, “these times, they are a’changing!”
-And this year the offering the right game at your bar and brewery can have a huge impact on cultivating clientele.
+And in 2023, offering the right game at your bar and brewery can have a huge impact on cultivating clientele.

 The concept of bar and brewery games dates back to the 6th and 5th centuries B.C. when Ancient Greeks could be found playing Kottabos, a game that involved flinging wine sediment at targets in exchange for prizes.